Advising Programs Office of Harvard College

 advising@fas.harvard.edu

-The APO leads the pre-concentration advising network, inclusive of faculty, administrative and residential staff, and graduate and upper-level students by providing them education, training, resources, and support to ensure students receive robust and equitable academic advising.
+The APO leads the pre-concentration academic advising network, inclusive of faculty, administrative and residential staff, and graduate and upper-level students by providing them education, training, resources, and support to ensure students receive robust and equitable academic advising.
 The APO collaborates with colleagues in academic departments, partners in the Office of Undergraduate Education, the Dean of Students Office, and other constituents to ensure that students are well prepared and empowered to access the full scope of Harvard College’s liberal arts and sciences education.

-Peer Advising Fellows Program (PAF)
+Peer Advising Fellows (PAFs)

 Concentration Advising

 Each concentration has its own requirements.
 Several of the humanities and social science concentrations have a tutorial system (ranging from one to five semesters), and many students receive additional advising from their tutorial leaders.
-Basic concentration information, including gateway courses and contact information for each of the concentrations can be found on the APO's Exploring Concentrations page here.

 Official advisors in the network also receive access to an Advisor Portal.
-A SharePoint site that has been created as a centralized academic advising hub of resource information for all members of the advising network—including the BFA, PAFs, and many residential advisors.
+A SharePoint site that has been created as a centralized academic advising hub of resource information for all members of the advising network—including Pre-Concentration Advisors, PAFs, and many residential advisors.
 These individuals also receive support from the APO via regular newsletters, access to a Slack real-time messaging channel, and regular Advisor Learning Series workshops to stay abreast of everything academic advising.

 Finally, perhaps the most important resource is the Student Handbook and Fields of Concentration.
 The Harvard College Student Handbook contains the rules and procedures of Harvard College which students are expected to be familiar with and to follow.
 Specific requirements for each of the fields of concentration, secondary fields, and language citations can be found in the Fields of Concentration handbook.